on404/wikiopener/README.md

 ## Functionality

 This script checks your internet connection 3 times in 15 minutes.
 If it's up, it'll open a random Wikipedia page in Hebrew, alongside the main page.
+** This script is designed for Unix-like systems and may require adjustments to work on Windows. **

 ## Requirements